tscholze/dotnet-iot-raspberrypi-tobot/README.md

 - **Native ARM** - Optimized for Raspberry Pi
 - **Efficient Memory** - Garbage collection tuned for IoT
 - **Low Latency** - Real-time control capable

 ---

-## 🌟 Showcase

-### Built with Tobot

-> "Using Tobot, we built a line-following robot in under an hour!" - *Robotics Workshop Participant*

-> "The package organization makes it so easy to find what you need." - *C# Developer*

-> "Finally, a professional robotics library for .NET!" - *Maker Community*

-**Share your project!** Open an issue with your creation and we'll feature it here.

----